 - Ask for references from previous clients and the company’s financers

 The process of making a business deal is long and complex, and on top of guiding your company through day-to-day issues it can be something of a struggle.
 There are a multitude of ways a virtual assistant can help you out along the way.
-If you’re interested in our personal assistant online services, just want a chat, or need help with our product sourcing services feel free to call us on 0800 994 9016 or use our contact form in the menu above.
+If you’re interested in our virtual assistant services, just want a chat, or need help finding suppliers and getting the best deals feel free to call us on 0800 994 9016 or use our contact form in the menu above.